Free personal use

 For teams that want company branding, tailored Learn Sprint prompts or a pilot before scaling.

-Exact pricing can be confirmed as the platform develops.
-For now, the aim is to keep personal use simple, offer flexible company licences, and quote bespoke pilots based on user numbers, setup needs and rollout size.
+Exact company pricing can be confirmed as the platform develops.
+For now, personal use is free, company licences can stay flexible, and bespoke pilots can be quoted based on user numbers, setup needs and rollout size.

 For businesses, the cleanest model is seat-based licensing.
 Start with a smaller team, then move into larger licence bands as more staff use Ultimate Pomodoro.